Terence Jeffers-Harris

-Terence Jeffers-Harris (born June 24, 1988) is a professional Canadian football wide receiver who is currently a free agent.
+Terence Jeffers-Harris (born June 24, 1988) is a former professional Canadian football wide receiver.

 College career

 He played college football at the University of Connecticut, and Vanderbilt University.

 CFL career

 He was signed by the Winnipeg Blue Bombers as a free agent on April 16, 2010.
 After he was released by the Bombers on November 17, 2011, he was quickly signed by the Tiger-Cats on November 18, 2011 to the team's practice roster.
 Jeffers-Harris was then signed by the Saskatchewan Roughriders on July 17, 2012.
 He signed with the Calgary Stampeders on February 5, 2013.
 He was released on June 16, 2013.
 On June 20, 2015, he was signed by the BC Lions, joining their practice roster.